-

 How to Block Unwanted Visitors?
 Use .htaccess for IP Blocking on Your Website

-Steeper Learning Curve: Drupal is known for being less user-friendly than some CMS options.
+Drupal is known for being less user-friendly than some CMS options.
 Especially for non-technical users, the interface and functionalities can be challenging to navigate and manage content.
-This is in contrast to website builders like UltimateWB, which … Continue reading
+This is in contrast to website builders like UltimateWB, which offer an interface with a focus on ease of use.
+UltimateWB is designed for users of all technical backgrounds to easily create and manage their websites.

 Posted in Ask David!, Compare Website Builders